meetkamalg/Nodejs-With-EJS/README.md

-Simple travel booking site using Nodejs that communicates to a database named travelexperts in phpMyAdmin and serves ejs pages instead of html
+Simple travel booking site using Nodejs that communicates to a database named travelexperts in phpMyAdmin and serves ejs pages